 C409.5.1.1 Small existing buildings.
-For existing buildings that were constructed subject to the requirements of this code, but were exempt from the requirements of Section C409 due to being smaller than the thresholds set forth in Section C409.1, ((M))

-metering and data acquisition systems shall be provided for additions over ((25,000)) 10,000 square feet in accordance with the requirements of sections C409.2, ((and)) C409.3 and C409.4.
+For existing buildings that were constructed subject to the requirements of this code, but were exempt from the requirements of Section C409 due to being smaller than the thresholds set forth in Section C409.1, ((M)) metering and data acquisition systems shall be provided for additions over ((25,000)) 10,000 square feet in accordance with the requirements of sections C409.2, ((and)) C409.3 and C409.4.

 C409.5.2 Metering for HVAC Equipment Replacement.
-Where permits are issued for new or replacement HVAC equipment that has a total heating and cooling capacity greater than 1,200 kBTU/hour and greater than 50 percent of the building's existing HVAC heating and cooling capacity, within any 12-month period, the following shall be provided for the building:
+Where permits are issued for new or replacement HVAC equipment that has a total heating and cooling capacity greater than 1,200 kBTU/hour and greater than 50 percent of the building's existing HVAC heating and

-- 1. Energy source metering required by Section C409.2. - 2.
-HVAC system end-use metering required by Section C409.3.1 - 3.
+1 cooling capacity, within any 12-month period, the following shall be provided for the 2 building: 3 1.
+Energy source metering required by Section C409.2.
+4 2.
+HVAC system end-use metering required by Section C409.3.1 5 3.
 Data acquisition and display system per the requirements of Section C409.4.

-Each of the building's existing HVAC chillers, boilers, cooling towers, air handlers, packaged units and heat pumps that has a capacity larger than 5 tons or that represents more than 10 percent of the total heating and cooling capacity of the building shall be included in the calculation of the existing heating and cooling capacity of the building.
-Where heat pumps are configured to deliver both heating and cooling, the heating and cooling capacities shall both be included in the calculation of the total capacity.

-Each of the building's existing and new HVAC chillers, boilers, cooling towers, air handlers, packaged units and heat pumps that has a heating or cooling capacity larger than 5 tons or that represents more than 10 percent of the total heating and cooling capacity of the building shall be included in the HVAC system end-use metering.

-Construction documents for new or replacement heating and cooling equipment projects shall indicate the total heating and cooling capacity of the building's existing HVAC equipment and the total heating and cooling capacity of the new or replacement equipment.
-Where permits have been issued for new or replacement heating and cooling equipment within the 12 month period prior to the permit application date, the heating and cooling capacity of that equipment shall also be indicated.
-For the purpose of this tabulation, heating and cooling capacities of all equipment shall be expressed in kBTU / hour.

-C409.5.3 Tenant space electrical sub-metering for existing buildings.
-For tenant improvements in which a single tenant will occupy a full floor of a building, the electrical consumption for the tenant space on that floor shall be separately metered, and the metering data provided to the tenant with a display system per the requirements of Section C409.4.3.
-For the purposes of this section, separate end use categories need not be segregated.
+6 Each of the building's existing HVAC chillers, boilers, cooling towers, air handlers, packaged 7 units and heat pumps that has a capacity larger than 5 tons or that represents more than 10 8 percent of the total heating and cooling capacity of the building shall be included in the 9 calculation of the existing heating and cooling capacity of the building.
+Where heat pumps are 10 configured to deliver both heating and cooling, the heating and cooling capacities shall both be 11 included in the calculation of the total capacity.
+12 Each of the building's existing and new HVAC chillers, boilers, cooling towers, air handlers, 13 packaged units and heat pumps that has a heating or cooling capacity larger than 5 tons or that 14 represents more than 10 percent of the total heating and cooling capacity of the building shall be 15 included in the HVAC system end-use metering.
+16 Construction documents for new or replacement heating and cooling equipment projects shall 17 indicate the total heating and cooling capacity of the building's existing HVAC equipment and 18 the total heating and cooling capacity of the new or replacement equipment.
+Where permits have 19 been issued for new or replacement heating and cooling equipment within the 12 month period 20 prior to the permit application date, the heating and cooling capacity of that equipment shall also 21 be indicated.
+For the purpose of this tabulation, heating and cooling capacities of all equipment 22 shall be expressed in kBTU / hour.
+23 C409.5.3 Tenant space electrical sub-metering for existing buildings.
+For tenant 24 improvements in which a single tenant will occupy a full floor of a building, the electrical 25 consumption for the tenant space on that floor shall be separately metered, and the metering 26 data provided to the tenant with a display system per the requirements of Section C409.4.3.